playfulprogramming/playfulprogramming/content/blog/setup-standard-version/index.md

 # Step 1: Commit Message Enforcement {#commit-lint}

 Any good set of tooling should have guide-rails that help you follow the rules you set for yourself (and your team).
-Like a linter helps keeps your codebase syntactically consistent, Conventional Commit setups often have a linter setup of their own.
+Like a linter helps keeps your codebase syntactically consistent, _Conventional Commit setups often have a linter setup of their own_.
 This linter isn't concerned about your code syntax, but rather your commit message syntax.

 Just as you have many options when it comes to what linting ruleset you'd like to enforce on your codebase, you have a few options provided to you for your commit messages.
 You can utilize [the default linting rules out-of-the-box](https://github.com/conventional-changelog/commitlint/tree/master/@commitlint/config-conventional), follow [the guide of the Angular Team](https://github.com/conventional-changelog/commitlint/tree/master/@commitlint/config-angular), or even [utilize the format that Jira has set out](https://github.com/Gherciu/commitlint-jira).